-The General Improvement Bonds, 2013 Series B (the "Bonds" or the "2013 Series B Bonds") are general obligations of the County of Nassau, New York (the "County"), for the payment of which the County has pledged its faith and credit.
-All of the taxable real property within the County is subject to the levy of ad valorem taxes, subject to applicable statutory limitations, to pay both the principal of and interest on the Bonds.
-See "the Bonds - Tax Levy Limitation Law" herein.
+The General Improvement Bonds, 2013 Series C (the "2013 Series C Bonds"), the General Improvement Bonds, 2013 Series D (Federally Taxable) (the "2013 Series D Bonds", and together with the 2013 Series C Bonds, the "Bonds"), the Bond Anticipation Notes, 2013 Series B (Renewals) (the "2013 Series B Bond Anticipation Notes"), the Tax Anticipation Notes, 2013 Series A (the "2013 Series A Tax Anticipation Notes") and the Tax Anticipation Notes, 2013 Series B (the "2013 Series B Bond Anticipation Notes and the 2013 Series A Tax Anticipation Notes, the "Notes") are general obligations of the County of Nassau, New York (the "County"), for the payment of which the County has pledged its faith and credit.
+All of the taxable real property within the County is subject to the levy of advalorem taxes, subject to applicable statutory limitations, to pay both the principal of and interest on the Bonds and the Notes.
+See "THE BONDS AND NOTES - Tax Levy Limitation Law" herein.

-Interest on the Bonds is payable on April 1 and October 1 of each year commencing October 1, 2013 and shall be calculated on the basis of a 360-day year consisting of twelve 30-day months.
-The Bonds are payable from amounts provided by the County.
-See "the Bonds" herein.
+Interest on the Bonds is payable on April 1 and October 1 of each year commencing April 1, 2014 and shall be calculated on the basis of a 360-day year consisting of twelve 30-day months.
+Interest on the Notes is payable at maturity.
+The Bonds and Notes are payable from amounts provided by the County.
+See "THE BONDS AND NOTES" herein.